-- a) Objectives of the project, originality and impact - b) Present state of knowledge in the field - Research plan (time and work plan, methodology, and milestones) and deliverables - d) Management and co-operation (domestic/foreign) - e) Proposed publication of results and data storage (including open access policy) - f) Contribution of doctoral and master's degree students to the project - g) Career development plan (for postdoctoral fellowship applications)
+- a) Specific aims of the project, research questions/hypotheses, feasibility, originality and impact - b) Present state of knowledge in the field - c) Research plan (time and work plan, methodology, milestones, present status of project, etc.) and deliverables.
+Any consents and/or permits that need to be sought for conducting the research should be detailed here - d) Management and co-operation (domestic/foreign) - e) Proposed publication of results and data storage (including open access policy) - f) Contribution of doctoral and master's degree students to the project - g) Career development plan (for Postdoctoral fellowship applications)

 The applicants make the obvious demand that those reviewing the proposal are experts in the field of science under which the proposal falls.
-In return, one of the prime premises for a high-quality review is that the project has been described in detail so that the review can be made on the basis of the information provided in the proposal.
+In return, one of the prime premises for a high-quality review is that the project has been described in such detail that the review can be made on the basis of the information provided in the proposal.
 A high-quality project description will facilitate the professional review of the proposal.
 The following points should be kept in mind:

-- It is imperative that the project has well defined hypotheses and objectives, and has been divided into well-defined work packages. - Each work package of the project should be described individually, their respective connections explained, and the time necessary for each work package estimated. - Research methods shall be described in detail, and the reasons for choosing the specific methods stated.
-The methodology used for data collection and interpretation must be justified. - The main milestones for each year in the project shall be described. - Any co-operation (domestic/international) within the project should be explained, both between the different scientists and researchers, and whether there is an active co-operation between universities, institutions and companies.
-The role of each party should also be clearly defined. - Information on which parts of the project are executed by doctoral or master's students should be included, as well as information on what the students' contribution in the project entails. - Explanations and justifications should be given for the expected benefit and utilization of the results of the project.
+- It is imperative that the project has well defined research questions/hypotheses and objectives, and has been divided into well-defined work packages. - Each work package of the project should be described individually, their respective connections explained, and the time necessary for each work package estimated. - Research methods shall be described in detail, and the reasons for choosing the specific methods stated.
+The methodology used for data collection, analysis and interpretation must be justified. - Project milestones should be specified in the description.
+The main milestones for each year in the project shall be described if funding is sought for more than 1 year. - Any collaboration within the project should be explained, both between the different scientists and researchers, and whether there is an active co-operation between universities, departments, institutions and companies.
+The role of each party should also be clearly defined.
+International collaboration, if any, should be detailed separately. - Information on which parts of the project are executed by doctoral or master's students should be included, as well as information on what the students' contribution to the project entails. - Explanations and justifications should be given for the expected benefit and utilization of the results of the project.
 The benefit could be knowledge-related, environmental, economic, social, etc. The deliverables of the projects should be measurable "units" resulting from the project.
-Examples of deliverables include: published scientific articles, university diplomas, software, databases, prototypes, production methods, new products, patents, models, research methods, confirmed scientific theories, etc. - Furthermore, it should be explained in the application how the results would be promoted, as well as their publications in professional journals, reports, conferences, etc., and whether, and then how, the proprietary rights to the results would be protected.
+Examples of deliverables include: published scientific articles and other scholarly publications, university diplomas, software, databases, prototypes, production methods, new products. patents, models, research methods, confirmed scientific theories, etc.

+- Furthermore, it should be explained in the application how the results would be promoted, as well as their publications in professional journals, reports, conferences, etc., and whether, and then how, the proprietary rights to the results would be protected. - Possible ethical considerations in carrying out the project should be addressed.